EMDK/docs/3.1UP1/source/api/MifarePlusSL3Exception.md

 #MifarePlusSL3Exception

 The methods of MifarePlusSL3 object throws MifarePlusSL3Exception when an error occurs.

+The error could be due to:

+1. Client using the API incorrectly
+2. because an unexpected error occurred